KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/monster/README.md

 <br>

-then it passes the result of the xor operations to the function `sub_77D` which is MD5 function in C we can recognize it with the initializations of the variables with hex values ur just we can make a breakpoint with gdb and see the result of calculations.
+then it passes the result of the xor operations to the function `sub_77D` which is MD5 function in C we can recognize it with the initializations of the variables with hex values or just we can make a breakpoint with gdb and see the result of calculations.

 <br>